(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 What Debts Can Be Collected?

-While any debt can go into collection, for the most part, unsecured debt such as credit cards, medical bills, or student loans are the typical targets of debt collection.
-Secured debt, like car loans and mortgages, offer the creditors collateral they can repossess in place of going through a drawn-out collection process.
+Secured debt, like car loans and mortgages, offers the creditors collateral they can repossess in place of going through a drawn-out collection process.

 Who Collects the Debt?

 Initially, the original creditor will attempt to collect on past due accounts.
 Ultimately, they may sell the debt to a third-party debt collector.
 Third-party debt collectors may be from a debt collection agency or a law office.

 Debt collection is a long process, and events happen in stages.
 On one hand, the slow-moving proceedings prolong the pain of the situation.
 On the other, it gives you ample opportunity to respond and try to fix the issue.